Miami Blue Facts

 Miami Blue Distribution, Habitat, and Ecology

-First of all, the eye-catching Miami Blue only inhabits a very tiny portion of the United States.
-Further, this range consists of only the coastal regions of the state of Florida.
+Not surprisingly, the truly eye-catching Miami Blue only inhabits a very tiny portion of the United States, in North America.
+More exactly, this range consists of only the coastal regions of the state of Florida.
 It was once quite common, but not anymore.

-But, even within this highly restricted range, it only inhabits very specific areas.
+But even within this highly restricted range, the lovely invertebrate only inhabits very specific areas.
 These consist of areas of scrub, tropical hardwood forests, and also pine rocklands.
 Yet sadly, this specificity only serves to make it more vulnerable.

-Like some related species, the Miami Blue remains highly dependent upon certain host plants.
-Further, individuals commonly spend their entire lives feeding on and living near the same plant on which they were born.
+Furthermore, just like some related species, the Miami Blue remains highly dependent upon certain host plants.
+Individuals of the species commonly spend their entire lives feeding on and living near the same plant on which they were born.

 Also, after mating, females typically lay about 300 eggs.
 But rarely does she lay more than a handful of eggs on the same host plant.
 Hatching requires about 30 days.
-Finally, adults appear throughout the year, with overlapping generations.
+Finally, adults of the Miami Blue appear throughout the year, with overlapping generations.